ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

 The HMAC Generator creates Hash-based Message Authentication Code (HMAC) signatures from a message and a secret key.
-It supports multiple algorithms including SHA-256, SHA-512, SHA-1, and MD5, and can output the result in hexadecimal or Base64 format.
+Use it as an hmac generator online or to generate hmac online: it supports multiple algorithms including SHA-256, SHA-512, SHA-1, and MD5, and can output the result in hexadecimal or Base64 format.

 HMACs are used to prove that a message came from someone who knows a secret key and that the message was not changed in transit.
 They are common in API authentication, webhook signatures, and secure request signing.
-Setting them up by hand can be confusing because there are many details: which algorithm to use, how to format the message, and how to treat whitespace.
+A free hmac generator online or hmac sha256 generator online avoids setting them up by hand, which can be confusing because there are many details: which algorithm to use, how to format the message, and how to treat whitespace.

 This tool simplifies that work.
 It lets you enter a message and secret key, pick the algorithm and output format, and see the HMAC update automatically as you type.
 It includes predefined test vectors from standards documents and API examples, an optional AI troubleshooting helper, and safety checks for long inputs.

-The HMAC Generator is intended for developers, security engineers, DevOps staff, and technical users working with signed requests.
+The HMAC Generator is intended for developers, security engineers, DevOps staff, and technical users who need to generate hmac online or use an hmac generator online when working with signed requests.
 A beginner with some familiarity with APIs can still use it thanks to clear labels and built-in presets.

 HMAC stands for Hash-based Message Authentication Code.
 It combines a cryptographic hash function (such as SHA-256) with a secret key.
 The basic idea is that the sender and receiver share a key.
 The sender computes an HMAC over the message using the key and sends both message and HMAC.
 The receiver re-computes the HMAC using the same key and message.
 If the values match, the message is authentic and unmodified.